lvsti/AstralProjection/README.md

 ### What is it good for?

-Generally, apps that use location data can only be tested well when deployed on the device.
-The simulator has limited facilities for returning GPS coordinates, and the hardware builds worth equally little if the wandering "range" is limited to the length of the USB cable (e.g. in case of on-device debugging).
-But even if you are fine with deploying, how would you test use cases which involve motion and you don't get a damn fix in the whole office?
+Generally, apps that use location data can only be tested well when deployed on the device but hardware builds aren't of much help if the wandering "range" is limited to the length of the USB cable (e.g. in case of on-device debugging).
+Unfortunately, the developer tools traditionally offer very basic facilities for returning GPS coordinates.
+Recent versions of Xcode have shown certain improvements, e.g. the support for GPX files, but there is still no way of getting heading information and interfering with the trajectory.
 This is when AP enters the scene.

 Astral Projection is a set of tools which allow you to generate fake location-related data that normally comes from the underlying hardware such as GPS, WiFi or 3G.
-AP is bundled with a couple of data sources which you can use right away, or, should you require a custom one, you can also add your own modules complying with a simple interface.
+AP is bundled with a couple of data sources which you can use right away or, should you require a custom one, you can also add your own modules complying with a simple interface.

 ### How do I use it?